thosgood/this-weeks-finds/markdown/201-250/week202.md

 (Since the relevant Galois group interchanges these two numbers, we can use either one.)
-More generally, the set T(n) consisting of binary trees with n-colored leaves acts a lot like the number \|T\|(n).
+More generally, the set T(n) consisting of binary trees with $n$-colored leaves acts a lot like the number |T|(n).

-This has gotten me interested in trying to find a nice example of a
-\"Golden Object\": an object G in some rig category that\'s equipped with an isomorphism
+This has gotten me interested in trying to find a nice example of a "Golden Object": an object G in some rig category that's equipped with an isomorphism

     G2 = G + 1

-The Golden Object doesn\'t fit into Fiore and Leinster\'s formalism, since this isomorphism is not of the form G = P(G) where P has natural number coefficients.
-But, it still seems that such an object deserves to have a \"cardinality\" equal to the golden number:
+The Golden Object doesn't fit into Fiore and Leinster's formalism, since this isomorphism is not of the form G = P(G) where P has natural number coefficients.
+But, it still seems that such an object deserves to have a "cardinality" equal to the golden number:

     |G| = (1 + sqrt(5))/2 = 1.618033988749894848204586834365...